varunsk00/Logo-IDE/doc/DESIGN_PLAN.md

 - Primary Architecture(open/closed): The main Turtle object is open to extension in terms of the creation of multiple turtles.
 It is closed to direct changes from the front end/user except through commands.
 We also plan to implement a command abstract object which is open to extension as new command objects can be created to perform different tasks.
 Also, our API design was done with the goal of minimal interactions as well as to allow for seamless API extraction and placement in another program.
 - High Level Design: There will be three main stages in the program.
 The first stage is the display of the program.
 It is in this stage that the user will be able to input commands as well as view turtle movement.
 The second stage is an interpretive one.
 Here, commands entered by the user are parsed and converted to actionable command objects that can perform change on the turtle(s).
 The third and final stage is an execution stage where the turtle is actually updated.
 ## Overview
 We intend to create 4 APIs: Compiler, Command Prompt, Turtle, and Controller.
 The Compiler API will handle parsing the strings into commands that will be used to run the program.
-The Command Prompt will read text input from the user and send it to the compiler, as well as store history and display text.
+The Command Prompt will read text input from the user and send it to the slogo.compiler, as well as store history and display text.
 The Turtle API will handle both the backend of tracking turtle location and orientation, as well as the frontend of drawing and updating the turtle's location, color, and image.

 ![](https://i.imgur.com/EJptkZx.png)

-One way that we could implement the compiler is to have commands be trees that contain further expressions, as all expressions (including defining variables!) can be nested infinitely.
+One way that we could implement the slogo.compiler is to have commands be trees that contain further expressions, as all expressions (including defining variables!) can be nested infinitely.
 This would allow for recursively executing the innermost nested commands, allowing for incredibly powerful execution.
-Alternatively, we could use a stack-like data structure to hold the commands, which has the advantages of allowing the compiler to know initially how large the command is, as well as still allowing iterative execution of the highest nested commands.
+Alternatively, we could use a stack-like data structure to hold the commands, which has the advantages of allowing the slogo.compiler to know initially how large the command is, as well as still allowing iterative execution of the highest nested commands.
 ## User Interface
 As presented in the figure below, the user interface mianly consists of four components: the header bar, the terminal, the display screen for the turtle habitat, and the display tab for viewing previous commands, variables or user-defined commands.
 The following paragraphs would discuss the details of each component.